 How well do you know your guitars?

-Thursday 27 January 2011 2.27am HKT
+Thursday 27 January 2011, 2.27am HKT

-At the time when I wrote this, it was to have been my last post as I headed off to hospital last week because of bronchitis.
+AT THE TIME when I wrote this, it was to have been my last post as I headed off to hospital last week because of bronchitis.
 How did Steve Jobs put it?
 Oh, yes, a “medical leave of absence.”
 My own medical leave of absence has come to an end, so this is for all you guitar fans out there.

 BTW, we’re talking about GUITARS, so that means acoustic as well as electric guitars (including bass guitars), just so people don’t get the wrong idea.